 Lycée Français fourth graders engage in a special project within the French Quarter where they are immersed in the culture and history of France’s 18th Century North American colony.
-We could not do it without the unwavering support of the Louisiana State Museum and the National Park Service, our history partners.
+We could not do it without the unwavering support of the New Orleans Jazz Museum and the National Park Service, our history partners.

 Audubon Aquarium of the Americas

 Lycée Français fifth graders engage in an exciting and enriching educational experience at the Audubon Aquarium, arguably one of the best places to learn in New Orleans.
 In years past, students have gone swimming with amazing sea life!

 Sixth graders engage with the world through architecture, urban development and conscious citizenship.
 Critical Constructs began thanks to a partnership with FabLab NOLA at Delgado Community College.
 Some of the activities are now performed in-house after purchasing laser cutters and 3D printers.

 Seventh graders will continue to learn and explore with the support of our historical partner, the Audubon institute.
 Thanks to visits at the Audubon Nature Center, and lessons on our local environment, students will learn about pollination and the importance of a balanced ecosystem.
 They will participate in service learning activities geared at identifying native plants, such as the bald cypress, and extirpate invasive species, such as the Chinese tallow.